 After you have finished the align process you must open them as you did earlier, but now from the library Aligned where they are stored by default.
 Scroll through them to see that they all has been aligned correctly.

 Multi point align procedure, method 2:

 Here is the method you normally use to align images in AIJ.
 The plugin I use here has the name Image Stabilizer and are already built-in in AIJ.

 If you already has the stack of images open it's time to align, select Plugins>Image Stabilizer.

 A warning will come up, but it's ok, use Virtual Stack, click on OK.

 You will be asked where to store the aligned images.
-Created a new directory, I normally use the name "align".
+Created a new directory, I normally use the name "align" or "align2".

 The align process will take a couple of minutes, you can follow how far it has come on the status line.
 When working with Virtual Stacks the changes to individual images will not be stored in RAM memory, when finished you have to open (import) the aligned images as a virtual stack.
 If you now scroll through them you will see that all of them have been aligned if the process was successful.
 It works for me even if the dithering method have been used when taking the images.